 Your toddler can play outdoors in the snow, properly dressed, for twenty to thirty minutes before coming inside for a warm-up break.

 What to Look for in a Toddler Snow Boot

 When you’re shopping for snow boots for your toddler, there are two main factors that you need to consider.
 First, you want to ensure that your child’s feet will stay warm and dry.
 Although this is probably the most important feature to you, it will probably not be the most important feature to your child.

-Your child will want freedom to walk in the boots as they would in their usual shoes.
+Your child will want the freedom to walk in the boots as they would in their usual shoes.
 They’ll also want independence to be able to take the boots on and off by themselves.
 Therefore, you also want to look for ease of use.
 Look for boots that are easy to pull on and that secure with a bungee or Velcro strap.

 For toddlers, finding a great snow boot is a little bit tricky because they’re new to walking.
 I prefer boots that have a strap that secures around the shin.
-This allows a little more space and freedom around the ankle joint so that you child can walk correctly by rolling through their foot instead of clomping around flat-footed.
+This allows a little more space and freedom around the ankle joint so that your child can walk correctly by rolling through their foot instead of clomping around flat-footed.